 It’s week 3 of our 5 week blog mini-series: #fiveweeksoffails.
 We’re digging into some of the biggest names in fast fashion, helping you sort out what’s real progress and what’s meant to greenwash away consumer guilt.

-Following our extensive sustainable brand criteria, powered by Remake, each brand will receive scores for transparency, maker well-being, environmental sustainability, material sustainability, and leadership.
+Following our extensive sustainable brand criteria, each brand will receive scores for transparency, maker well-being, environmental sustainability, material sustainability, and leadership.
 For a brand to be considered sustainable, they need to score at least 50 points out of 100.

 The third brand of the series is the pinnacle of prep: J. Crew.

 If you were to go to your local mall, it’s likely you’d stumble across a J. Crew somewhere between the pretzel stands and mini kiosks.
 They currently operate more than 450 stores across the United States, with even more outlets or J. Crew Factory stores.